-Kirstie Richardson currently runs her Alexander Technique practice from home in Leigh-on-Sea, Essex whilst her freelance movement work can take her anywhere in the UK.
-She is a qualified Alexander Technique teacher and has a degree in dance studies from Middlesex University and a Cert.Ed. from Greenwich University.
+Kirstie Richardson currently runs her Alexander Technique practice from home in Leigh-on-Sea, Essex.
+She is also a qualified 'Soul Midwife', which offers a holistic approach to working with individuals and families at end of life.
+She has a degree in dance studies from Middlesex University and a Cert.Ed. from Greenwich University.
 Kirstie began her dance training at London Contemporary Dance School and many years later studied with Helen Poyner for three years working with non-stylised movement and dance in the environment.
 Kirstie's work is deeply informed by the Alexander Technique, Skinner Releasing Technique and the work of Anna Halprin who she was lucky enough to meet in 2014.
-Her 25 year career as a professional dancer gave her the opportunity to perform all over the world working for companies such as Bill T. Jones and Gaby Agis and touring with pop bands such as Bros and Pepsi and Shirlie.
+Her 30 year career as a professional dancer gave her the opportunity to perform all over the world working for companies such as Bill T. Jones and Gaby Agis and touring with pop bands such as Bros and Pepsi and Shirlie.

 Kirstie has taught for leading schools and companies such as English National Ballet, Richard Alston Dance Company, Laban, The Circus Space, CandoCo Dance Company, Coventry University, London Metropolitan University and East 15 Acting School.
 She also taught BTEC Dance for 6 years at South East Essex College, Hackney Community College and Stanmore College.